 Watching TV and Films

-As well as this, while watching TV and films may not be as beneficial as reading, it can still be a great activity.
+While watching TV and films may not be as beneficial as reading, it can still be a great activity.
 Particularly if it’s not something that is constantly relied on.
 For instance, if you’re visiting an elderly resident you shouldn’t just put on the TV to keep them entertained.
 However, some TV channels can provide great benefits.
 By watching the Food Network, the elderly can learn new recipes.
 Similarly, music may help them sing or even learn to play a particular instrument.

 What Games Do Seniors Enjoy The Most?